 “We were convinced we had the right diagnosis,” says Dr. Conboy.
-“We knew there was a flaw in this test.
+“We knew there was a flaw in this test that was done at a lab outside of Mayo.
 So, we sent it to a different lab.”

 The second test confirmed Paige’s enzymes weren’t working, and the team had the right course of treatment.
 Home run!

 “I’m so proud of my team.
 I am confident this diagnosis would have been missed just about anywhere else.
 This was a complex case that no single one of us could have solved on our own.” - Brendan Lanpher, M.D.